 - CONNECTIONS: Smart Bluetooth, ANT+ FE-C compatible.
 The KICKR 2018 and KICKR CORE are still not Bluetooth FTMS compatible.

 - NOISE LEVEL: The CORE comes with the same new built design as the Wahoo KICKR 2018 and it’s very quiet.

 - ROAD FEEL: The CORE is built with a 12 lbs flywheel giving you as good of a road feel as you will get on an indoor trainer.
 The flywheel is almost as heavy as the Wahoo KICKR 2017 model.

 - CALIBRATION REQUIRED: Yes

-- METRICS: Transmits power and speed but no cadence.
+- METRICS: Transmits power, speed and cadence.